-Inventory: We generally import casegoods inventory and certain upholstery items in amounts that enable us to meet the delivery requirements of our customers, our internal in-stock goals and minimum purchase requirements from our sourcing partners.
-Our domestic upholstery segment products are made to order and shipped shortly after they are produced; however, this segment carries significant amounts of raw materials for production.
+We generally import casegoods inventory and certain upholstery items in amounts that enable us to meet the delivery requirements of our customers, our internal in-stock goals and minimum purchase requirements from our sourcing partners.
+The majority of products in the Hooker Branded segment are shipped from our U.S. warehouses, while a large percentage of products sold at our Home Meridian segment are not warehoused by us but ship directly to our customers and thus are not included in our inventory.
+Our Domestic Upholstery segment products are made to order and shipped shortly after they are produced; however, this segment carries significant amounts of raw materials for production.
 We do not carry significant amounts of hospitality products, as most of these products are built to order and are shipped shortly after their manufacture directly to the customer.

 The majority of products in the Hooker Branded segment are shipped from our U.S. warehouses.
 In calendar 2021, the COVID-19 related lockdowns at our suppliers in Vietnam and Malaysia, along with the supply chain disruptions, resulted in low inventory levels within the Hooker Branded segment in early fiscal 2023.
-These conditions improved throughout fiscal 2023, and inventory levels are now higher than usual, with plans to work them down over the course of the fiscal 2024 first half.
+Inventory availability began to improve in mid-to-late fiscal 2023, finally stabilizing in fiscal 2024.

-A large percentage of products sold at our Home Meridian segment are not warehoused by us but ship directly to our customers and thus are not included in our inventory.
-However, Home Meridian's warehoused inventory increased significantly during fiscal 2023 due primarily to increased inventory in the ACH division, which is focused on the e-commerce channel.
+Home Meridian's warehoused inventory increased significantly during fiscal 2023 due primarily to increased inventory in the ACH division, which is focused on the e-commerce channel.
 A slowing in the ecommerce business, coupled with an aggressive backlog reduction by our Asian suppliers after the end of COVID-19-related lockdowns in the late-summer of 2021, resulted in a substantial ACH inventory increase in fiscal 2023.
-Due to low profitability, low rates of sales and a general slowing of furniture sales in the e-commerce space, we decided to exit this division and recorded \$24.4 million write-downs of ACH inventories and other excess inventories during the fourth quarter of fiscal 2023.
-We expect the exit of the ACH business and the inventory write down will lead to improvements in working capital, inventory turns and obsolescence reserves.
+Due to low profitability, low rates of sales and a general slowing of furniture sales in the e-commerce space, we decided to exit this division and recorded \$24 million write-downs of ACH inventories and other excess inventories during the fourth quarter of fiscal 2023.
+During fiscal 2024, we liquidated substantially all of these inventories.

+Accounts receivable

-Accounts receivable: Substantially all of our trade accounts receivable are due from retailers and dealers that sell residential home furnishings or commercial purchasers of our hospitality and senior living products, which consist of a large number of entities with a broad geographic dispersion.
+Substantially all of our trade accounts receivable are due from retailers and dealers that sell residential home furnishings or commercial purchasers of our hospitality and senior living products, which consist of a large number of entities with a broad geographic dispersion.
 We perform credit evaluations of our customers and generally do not require collateral.
 For qualified customers, we offer payment terms, generally requiring payment 30 days from shipment.
 However, we may offer extended payment terms in certain circumstances, including to promote sales of our product.
 We purchase accounts receivable insurance on certain customers if their risk profile warrants it and the insurance is available.
 Due to the highly customized nature of our hospitality products, we typically require a 50% deposit upon order, a 40% deposit before goods reach a U.S. port and the remaining 10% balance due within 30 days of the receipt of goods by the customer.
-For our outdoor furnishings, most orders require a 50% deposit upon order and the balance when production is started.
+For our outdoor furnishings, smaller orders require full prepayment and most larger orders require a 50% deposit upon order and the balance when production is started.
+Additionally, some customers request and qualify for payment terms.